Bachelor of Science (Mineral Geoscience)

 - Higher Education applicants

-You must have completed at least half a year full time equivalent university study.
+You must have completed at least six months full time equivalent higher education study (the number of courses and units will vary depending on your prior institution however at the University of Adelaide, this equates to 4 courses / 12 units).
 Applicants who have studied Geology 1 at the University of Adelaide (or equivalent) must have achieved at least a credit grade average for these courses.
 A Grade Point Average (GPA) is calculated for each separate program you have undertaken (apart from some double degree programs where the GPA is combined).
 You compete on the basis of your best GPA.

 - VET applicants